-Kate is just the most perfect dress for this hot weather as it’s infinitely hackable.
+Kate is just the most perfect dress for hot weather as it’s infinitely hackable.

 This is how you can adapt the pattern to make a sleeveless version just right for the long hot Summer days.

 The pattern needs a little bit of tweaking as the armholes are designed to take a sleeve.

 First of all a I drew on the seam allowances around the armholes and across the shoulders.
 This makes it easier to see where and how the alterations need to be made.

 The shoulder point on the pattern needs to be brought in slightly so the arm hole sits better over the ball of the shoulder.

 As the Kate Dress has a visible binding to finish the neckline this works well around the armhole too.
 But it means that the edge of the paper pattern will be the finished edge of the dress, with the binding wrapping itself around the cut edge of the fabric.
 Something to bare in mind!

 First I matched up the shoulder seams to make sure that both the armhole and neckline alterations were nice smooth flowing curves.

 For this dress I wanted to widen the neckline slightly too.
 So I made a mark 1.5cm in from the neck edge and then redrew the neckline curve blending it in to the original line.

 The shoulder point was moved in by 3cm and as it is going to be an open armhole I wanted to raise the underarm point a bit too so it would be too gapey.